b72u68/vscode.nvim/README.md

 ## Contribution

 Contributions are welcomed.
-But please provide a proof that you make the changes in VSCode, not Vim or Neovim, in your PR.
+Please include a proof that you make the changes in VSCode, not Vim or Neovim, in your PR.

 ## TODO